-178. The Commissioner may in terms of section 224 make rules to facilitate the implementation of this Chapter and any applicable international trade agreement, including rules prescribing- 10 (a) rules of origin establishing- (i) norms and standards, and procedures, for determining- (aa) the origin of goods imported into or to be exported or exported from the Republic; (bb) when goods to be exported or exported from the Republic qualify as 15 goods originating in the Republic; (cc) when goods must be regarded to be wholly produced in a single country or produced in more than one country; and (dd) what processes qualify as the last substantial process in the production of goods, in the case of goods produced in more than one 20 country; and (ii) the form and format and contents of documentary evidence of origin; and exported from the Republic.
+178. The Commissioner may in terms of section 224 make rules to facilitate the implementation of this Chapter and any applicable international trade agreement, including rules prescribing-

+- (a) rules of origin establishing- - (i) norms and standards, and procedures, for determining- - (aa) the origin of goods imported into or to be exported or exported from the Republic; - (bb) when goods to be exported or exported from the Republic qualify as 15 goods originating in the Republic;

+- (cc) when goods must be regarded to be wholly produced in a single country or produced in more than one country; and - (dd) what processes qualify as the last substantial process in the production of goods, in the case of goods produced in more than one 20 country; and - (ii) the form and format and contents of documentary evidence of origin; and - (b) the circumstances in, and the purposes for, which the general rules of origin must be applied or not be applied to goods imported into or to be exported or exported from the Republic.
+25

-- 179. (1) A person clearing goods is guilty of an offence if that person- - (a) fails to comply with section 152(1) or (5); - (b) makes an origin self-determination which that person knows is not true or could not reasonably have believed to be true; or
+179. (1) A person clearing goods is guilty of an offence if that person-

+- (a) fails to comply with section 152(1) or (5); - (b) makes an origin self-determination which that person knows is not true or could not reasonably have believed to be true; or30 - (c) in making an origin self-determination- - (i) uses false or misleading information with the intention to mislead; or(ii) omits to use accurate information with the intention to mislead.